Frequently Asked Questions

 • The college credit earned is FREE.

-List of Articulated CTE Programs - List identifies the CTE programs approved for college credit, the college credit that will be awarded, and the CSN certificate and/or degree pathway.
+Articulated CTE Programs at CSN -This tool identifies the CTE programs approved for college credit, the college credit that will be awarded, and the CSN certificate and/or degree pathway that the college credits lead into.

 CTE College Credit Program